 - Hold for 5 seconds

-Deepak Chopra is a physician, spiritual educator and author of “You Are the Universe: Discovering Your Cosmic Self and Why It Matters,” which was on our list as one of the 50 Best spiritual books of all time.
-In this short meditation you will be guided clear away mental clutter so you can focus on the day ahead.
+Deepak Chopra (4) is a physician, spiritual educator and author of “You Are the Universe: Discovering Your Cosmic Self and Why It Matters,” available on Amazon Here.
+(We love this book and is on our list as one of the 50 Best spiritual books of all time).
+In this short 3 minute meditation Deepak gently guides you to clear away any mental clutter so you can focus peacefully on what lies ahead.